TanStack/router/docs/framework/react/api/router/RouterOptionsType.md

 - Type: [`RouterTransformer`](../RouterTransformerType)
 - Optional
 - The transformer that will be used when sending data between the server and the client during SSR.

+### `trailingSlash` property

+- Type: `'always' | 'never' | 'preserve'`
+- Optional
+- Defaults to `never`
+- Configures how trailing slashes are treated. `'always'` will add a trailing slash if not present, `'never'` will remove the trailing slash if present and `'preserve'` will not modify the trailing slash.